Jakob-712/basic-logger/README.md

 # Basic logger (With Java)

-Basic loger written in java.
+Basic loger written mostly in java.